hhenrichsen/zombieaggies-api/README.md

 ## Production

 Production is set up at [Heroku](https://www.heroku.com/).
-Anything pushed to the master branch is built and run at https://zombieaggies.me or https://zaggies.herokuapp.com/ so I recommend using branches to develop any features and keeping `master` in a working state.
+Currently, heroku is on its own remote and builds off of the master branch, so I recommend keeping a clean, working master.
 If you need an explanation of branching, you can look [here](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) or come talk to me.

 As it stands, it's running on my heroku student credit until March 2021.
 After that, we'll either have to move accounts or switch to another solution.